 That’s where you come in.

-In your class stress things like productive struggle.
-Be open and honest about how “failure” is the part of the process and proof a student is trying.
+In your class, stress things like productive struggle.
+Be open and honest about how “failure” is part of the process and proof a student is trying.
 These beliefs (along with many other things) make up “growth mindset”.
-Students should be taught that ‘intelligence’ or ‘talent’ are not “fixed” traits.
+Students should be taught that ‘intelligence’ and ‘talent’ are not “fixed” traits.
 They can be cultivated through work, practice, and patience.

 Make your feedback to students process-oriented, about the work and where they are mastering skills and which need more work.
 Try to avoid “you are” statements, such as “you are so smart!”.
 These make skills a matter of who you are, instead of what you did.
 Give feedback that focuses on the work itself.